 Hi, My Name Is

-I am Jin-Dong (Mark) Dong, a PhD student in CyLab at Carnegie Mellon University advised by Prof. Nicolas Christin.
+I am Jin-Dong (Mark) Dong, a final-year CyLab PhD student at Carnegie Mellon University advised by Prof. Nicolas Christin.
 My research focuses on understanding and protecting users in digital environments through user behavior analytics.
 By analyzing patterns in how users interact with the systems, I can identify vulnerabilities and predict threats across different domains, such as assessing financial risks in cryptocurrency applications and protecting users from malicious actors online.

 Before joining CMU, I received my bachelor’s degree in Computer Science at National Tsing-Hua University.
 I did research on Neural Architecture Search (NAS) with Prof. Min Sun where we proposed a framework to automatically generate neural networks based on user demands.

-Selected Projects
+Research Projects

-Phishing Attack Detection, Dashboard
+Blockchain Phishing Attack Detection

 - Developed and deployed a real-time detection system discovering cryptocurrency address poisoning phishing attacks amounting to more than $1M USD in weekly losses.
 Built high-performance analysis pipelines capable of processing Ethereum (∼ 12s / block) and Binance Smart Chain (∼ 3s / block) transactions in real time and achieved state-of-the-art detection accuracy.